kathleengraham/visualizing-global-data-with-leaflet-js/README.md

 #### Olympic Medals Legend

-Since we added a legend for the wine consumption layer, we thought it'd be best to also add a legend to explain what the marker colors mean for the number of medals in olympic medals layer.
+Since we added a legend for the wine consumption layer, we thought it'd be best to also add a legend to explain what the marker colors mean for the number of medals in the summer olympic medals layer.

 <br>